msevinch/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_08.md

 This is a parabola opening upwards, centered at the origin.
 It shows that potential energy is always positive (whether $x$ is positive or negative) and increases quadratically with displacement.

-[Image of potential energy curve for a simple harmonic oscillator]

-Would you like to explore how this changes if we add a damping force to the equation of motion?